SENSORY POD AUSTRALIA

 -

-Neurodivergent people have a brain that functions differently from the average person.
+Neurodivergent individuals have brains that function differently from those of the average person.
 This can lead to different struggles and unique strengths.

 Who is considered neurodivergent?